elatov/elatov.github.io/_posts/2014-04-14-snort-debian.md

     version=0.7.0

 The xxxx at the end some of the lines corresponds to your oinkcode.
-Register at [Emerging Threats](https://www.snort.org/login).
-The configuration to download rules from *EmergingThreats* is already in the default **pulledpork** configuration file (you just have to enable them, if you want to use them).
+Register at [snort](https://www.snort.org/users/sign_in) to get a oinkcode.
+There are other rules available as well, for example there is [Emerging Threats](http://www.emergingthreats.net/).
+The configuration to download rules from *Emerging Threats* is already in the default **pulledpork** configuration file (you just have to enable them, if you want to use them).
 I initially left them out, just to get used to the current rules first.

 Now run the following to get the rules: